Ethan-J-LeeMMV/Ethan-J-LeeMMV/README.md

 - 🌱 I’m currently learning web development frameworks
 - 💞️ I’m looking to collaborate on web/mobile development projects
 - 📫 How to reach me: ethanlee1@uvic.ca
-- ⚡ Fun fact: I can bench 315

 <!---
 Ethan-J-LeeMMV/Ethan-J-LeeMMV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.